scriptituk/xfade-easing/README.md

 #### Porting

 GLSL shader code runs on the GPU in real time.
-However GL Transition and Xfade APIs are broadly similar and non-complex algorithms are easily ported using vector resolution.
+However GL Transition and Xfade APIs are broadly similar and non-complex algorithms are easily ported using simple vector resolution.

 | context | GL Transitions | Xfade filter | notes |
 | :---: | :---: | :---: | --- |